Whoever Did This: Music

-Ralph to a surgeon: "Please, allow me to introduce myself."

-Ralph to Father Intintola: "Pleased to meet you."

-Father Intintola to Ralph: "Were you there, when Jesus Christ had his moment of doubt and pain?"

-Tony to Paulie: "Paulie, his kid's in the hospital.
-A little fuckin' sympathy, huh?"

 True-crime influence

 Jason Bautista was convicted of killing his mentally ill mother in Riverside, California, on January 14, 2003, then dumping her decapitated body with its hands removed off Ortega Highway in Orange County.
 Jason's half-brother, Matthew Montejo, who was 15 years old when Jason killed their mother, testified in court that he helped dispose of her body and that they got the idea to chop off her head and hands to hide the crime from this episode.

 Awards

 "Whoever Did This" was Joe Pantoliano's 2003 winning submission for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series, along with the episode "Christopher".